andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

 1. The following input arguments must be added to the :code:`inp.qm` section:

-   - :code:`inp.qm.qmcode`: define quantum-mechanical code as :code:`cp2k`
+   - :code:`qmcode`: define quantum-mechanical code as :code:`cp2k`

-   - :code:`inp.qm.path2qm`: set the path where the CP2K calculations are going to be perfomed
+   - :code:`path2qm`: set the path where the CP2K calculations are going to be perfomed

    - :code:`inp.qm.periodic`: set the periodicity of the system (:code:`0D,2D,3D`)